Now offered online, on campus, or both!

 All Master of Divinity students must complete an internship.
 Learn more about internships here.

-Rent-free housing for first-year MDiv students!
+Rent-free housing for first-year on campus MDiv students!

 Our hope is that as the costs of housing and education are on the rise nationally, we can make your journey to the Master of Divinity program at TEDS simple and affordable.
 We want to invest in you, as you invest in God’s kingdom work.